 Or take Trump’s proposal to invest $1 trillion in infrastructure.
 Sachs has described this promise to rebuild America’s decrepit inner cities, highways, schools and hospitals as ‘a valid, indeed uplifting perspective’, provided it is done in a smart and fair way.
 Trump’s programme could be viewed as a Keynesian fiscal policy to boost competitiveness and job creation.
 It may, Sachs believes, be Trump’s great legacy.

 And then there’s foreign policy.
-As Sachs will point out, Trump has filled his administration not just with protectionists but also with business people like himself, who enjoy making a buck (in fact, billions of them) and who have profitably invested for years in Russia, China, and other emerging economies.
+As Sachs pointed out, Trump has filled his administration not just with protectionists but also with business people like himself, who enjoy making a buck (in fact, billions of them) and who have profitably invested for years in Russia, China, and other emerging economies.
 So while the rhetoric may be all about American primacy and trade protection, we shouldn’t rule out some friendly deal-making with other countries.
 And while Trump’s future relations with Vladimir Putin remain obscure, would it necessarily be a dangerous move if he pursues a conciliatory line with Russia?
 From a Russian perspective, America’s meddling in Ukraine and its attempts to bring that country into NATO, which would take the US-led military alliance right up to Russia’s border, look like aggression in its own historical sphere of influence.
 Isn’t it time there were a better understanding between both countries?

-Sachs will argue that we are entering not a new tripolar world, dominated by the US, China and Russia, but what he calls ‘the World Century’, in which the rapid spread of technology and the sovereignty of nation states mean that no single country or region will dominate the world.
+Sachs argued that we are entering not a new tripolar world, dominated by the US, China and Russia, but what he calls ‘the World Century’, in which the rapid spread of technology and the sovereignty of nation states mean that no single country or region will dominate the world.
 For Sachs, the great foreign policy challenge will be to manage cooperation among regions, and face up to our common environmental and health crises.
 The idea that one place or people should have primacy over any other should be as antiquated as slavery or empire, and guard us against the senseless descent into violence.